Azure/PSRule.Rules.Azure/docs/en/rules/Azure.VNET.PrivateSubnet.md

 Default outbound access for new VMs and VMSS is scheduled for retirement in September 2025.

-Alternatively, outbound access to the Internet can be explictly configured.
+Alternatively, outbound access to the Internet can be explicitly configured.
 Explicit outbound access has the following benefits:

 - **Security**: Outbound Internet access can be used to transfer data or control out of your organization.
-  Controlling outbound access allows you to make an explict choice about which workloads require this vs those that don't.
+  Controlling outbound access allows you to make an explicit choice about which workloads require this vs those that don't.
 - **Ownership and stability**: The default outbound access IP is managed by Microsoft and used by multiple customers.
   As a result, you can't assume use the address for network security rules and the address might change unexpectedly in the future, potentially causing disruptions to any configuration relying on a stable or fixed IP address.